 If you are able to stop IRS wage garnishment – do it.
 Come to an agreement with the IRS, and life will be easier for everyone.

-If you do become the subject of wage garnishment, understand that your employer is legally obligated to comply with the IRS.
-Being self employed will not help you and can make it worse.
-If you receive payments subject to a 1099, it is likely the IRS will take all funds from that 1099 source.
+If you do become the subject of a wage garnishment, understand that your employer is legally obligated to comply with the IRS.
+Being self-employed will not help you and can make it worse.
+If you receive payments subject to 1099, it is likely the IRS will take all funds from that 1099 source.
 Even if it’s your married partner that’s the person in trouble, you’re not off the hook.
 The IRS has the right to come after you.
 To see more about this specific issue, see here.

 As mentioned above, the IRS would really rather come to a reasonable agreement with you.
 There may be a way to pay less and stop the IRS wage garnishment if you can get an Offer in Compromise accepted.